 - If you hire other people to work for your company, then they could be responsible for actions which result in a public liability claim against your business.
 So you should take out a policy if you have employees.

-- Ultimately, you will have the peace of mind that in the unlikely event that a claim is made against you.
+- Ultimately, you will have the peace of mind that you are covered in the unlikely event that a claim is made against you.

 - You are covered for the costs of defending the claim, together with any damages.
 And the cost of cover is inexpensive.